QLG1/ichi-source/README.md

 ## Instructions & usage
 The help message is saved in 'help.txt'
-The current pass is saved in 'pass.txt', it changes every time it is used, using the 'pass' command will send it to you, if you are in the 'super' list
+The current pass is saved in 'passkey.txt', it changes every time it is used, using the 'pass' command will send it to you, if you are in the 'super' list

 ### Commands

 'ping' pong!
 'help' sends the help message
 'count' sends the saved group count
+'pass' sends the current passkey, assuming you are in the 'super' list
 'settings' sends the current group settings
 'admins' sends the detected admins
 'welcome'/'rules' sends the welcome message